 \subsection{Convergence behavior on representative problems}

-We now present the convergence results of the four algorithms on two representative problems, as given in Figure~\ref{fig:twoside}.
-The first problem is the internet switching model (Problem A1 in Table~\ref{alg:table-time-1}), and the second is the classical Arrow and Debreu's competitive economy model (Problem A10a in Table~\ref{alg:table-time-1}) from \cite{arrow1954existence}.
+We now present the convergence results of the four algorithms on two representative problems.
+The first problem is the internet switching model (Problem A1 in Table~\ref{alg:table-time-1}), and the second is the classical Arrow and Debreu's competitive economy model (Problem A10a in Table~\ref{alg:table-time-2}) from \cite{arrow1954existence}.

-For each problem, all these algorithms converge to the same GNE $\bx$ with $\Vert \bx \Vert_2\le 100$.
-We evaluate the algorithms starting from two distant initial points $(10^3)^n$ and $(10^6)^n$ to examine the overall convergence behavior.
+For each problem, all four algorithms converge to the same GNE $\bx$ with $\Vert \bx \Vert_2\le 100$.
+We evaluate the algorithms starting from two distant initial points $10^3 \cdot \mathbf{1}_n$ and $10^6 \cdot \mathbf{1}_n$ to examine the overall convergence behavior, where $\mathbf{1}_n$ denotes the vector of ones in $\mathbb{R}^n$.
 Among the four, the SLCP method and the SMM are able to consistently converge from both starting points.

-As shown in Figure~\ref{fig:A1}, the SLCP method exhibits local superlinear convergence toward the optimal solution, which is consistent with our theoretical results in Proposition~\ref{prop:exm-strong-regularity} and Lemma~\ref{lemma:error-bound}.
-Moreover, such superlinear convergence behavior is frequently observed in practice, as illustrated in Figure~\ref{fig:A10a}.
+As shown in Figure~\ref{fig:A1}, the SLCP method exhibits local quadratic convergence toward the KKT pair, which is consistent with our theoretical results in Proposition~\ref{prop:exm-strong-regularity} and Lemma~\ref{lemma:error-bound}.
+Moreover, such quadratic convergence behavior is frequently observed in practice, as illustrated in Figure~\ref{fig:A10a}.
 The ALM demonstrates good global convergence properties in Figure~\ref{fig:A1}, provided that its subproblems are solved with sufficient accuracy, in line with the conclusions drawn in \cite{kanzow2016augmented}.
-However, when the subproblem solutions are poorly solved, as in Figure~\ref{fig:A10a}, the ALM may deviate and fail to converge.
-The IPM generally requires more iterations, and does not exhibit the same local superlinear convergence rate in the neighborhood of the solution as the SLCP method and the SMM.
+However, when the subproblem solutions are solved inaccurately, as in Figure~\ref{fig:A10a}, the ALM may fail to converge.
+The IPM generally requires more iterations, and does not exhibit the same local quadratic convergence rate in the neighborhood of the solution as the SLCP method and the SMM.